-Now we know why old scizophrenia medicine works on antibiotics-resistant bacteriaMay 17th, 2013 in Medical research /
+Now we know why old scizophrenia medicine works on antibiotics-resistant bacteriaMay 17, 2013 in Medicine & Health / Medical research

 In 2008 researchers from the University of Southern Denmark showed that the drug thioridazine, which has previously been used to treat schizophrenia, is also a powerful weapon against antibiotic-resistant bacteria such as staphylococci (Staphylococcus aureus).

 Antibiotic-resistant bacteria is a huge problem all over the world: For example, 25 - 50 per cent of the inhabitants in southern Europe are resistant to staphylococci.
 In the Scandinavian countries it is less than 5 per cent, but also here the risk of resistance is on the rise.

 So any effective anti-inflammatory candidate is important to investigate - even if the candidate is an antipsychotic that was originally developed to alleviate one of the hardest mental illnesses, schizophrenia.